 Maternity visiting arrangements during the COVID-19 pandemic – last updated Monday 12 April 2021

 We have been through an exceptional year, during which time we have worked hard to support you through your times of increased anxiety and worry during your pregnancies, births and postnatal period.
 We would like to thank you all for your continued support and understanding during this time, and also now as we start to implement further easing of our maternity restrictions.

 You can now bring one support person (be that partner, relative, friend or someone else) to all of your maternity appointments at our hospitals or units.

 - Accompany you at all times on our Labour ward or in our birthing centres

 - Stay with you during your induction of labour from the time you are admitted until 7pm and/or your transfer to our labour ward when you are in established labour

 - Accompany you at all of your ultrasound scans

 - Accompany you at all of your face to face hospital appointments

-- Visit you on our antenatal ward (Willow) and our postnatal ward (Fern) between 2pm and 7pm.
+- Visit you on our antenatal ward (Willow) and our postnatal ward (Fern) between 12 noon and 10pm.

 If you are giving birth at our Bracken Birthing Centre at Musgrove Park Hospital or our Mary Stanley Birthing Centre at Bridgwater Hospital, you may have two nominated partners present in the pool rooms only.